daniel-jacob-pearson/silkweave/README.md

 rendered with a different template, its data might be organized differently, and it can exhibit different behavior by responding to different methods within template code.
-With the right customizations, you can even produce pages in formats other than HTML. [concrete examples: front page vs. plain page, directory index].
+With the right customizations, you can even produce pages in formats other than HTML.
 Silkweave comes with a variety of general-purpose page types out of the box, and you can easily add more types of your own design to suit your own site's special needs.
 Page types can inherit from each other, allowing you to reuse the template or other functionality from another page type.

 Who Should Use Silkweave?
 =========================